Fred Hoyle A Life in Science

 by Jacqueline Mitton (author) and Christina Balit (illustrator)

-Zoo in the Sky This international bestseller introduces young children to the amazing "zoo" in the sky.
+This international bestseller introduces young children to the amazing "zoo" in the sky.
 Featuring constellations named after animals, birds and fishes, this text introduces young children to animal constellations in the sky.
 Sky maps and an information spread on the night sky, stars and galaxies are also included.

-A customer of amazon recently posted this review
+A customer of Amazon posted this review

 "What a beautiful book!
 The illustrations are some of the most bright and vivid that I have seen.
 The text is so very readable too and not so long that children would find it too much to take in.
 It describes some of the main constellations and well-known stars within them.
 It also describes which stars to look for by their colours and brightness, with useful hints on how to find them in relationship to the pole star and milky way.
 Boys in particular love finding out facts such as these and with this book you can encourage them to start really young.
 So keep them off the playstation and take them out to look at the stars for a bit of awe and wonder."

-• Five star rating on Amazon
+- Five star rating on Amazon

-• Read the Amazon customer reviews
+- Read the Amazon customer reviews

-• Over 120,000 copies sold 1998 - 2011
+- Over 130,000 copies sold 1998 - 2013

-• A beautiful Children's Gift Book to introduce the animal constellations in the night sky
+- A beautiful Children's Gift Book to introduce the animal constellations in the night sky

-• Dazzling illustrations by Christina Balit
+- Dazzling illustrations by Christina Balit

 Buy the US edition from Amazon US